Glenmore Reservoir Dam Operations

 Glenmore Reservoir & Dam Operation

 The Glenmore Reservoir and Dam are located on the Elbow River.
-They were constructed to provide Calgarians a safe and sufficient supply of drinking water and are managed according to the following priorities, in order of importance:
+They were constructed to provide Calgarians a safe and sufficient supply of drinking water and are managed according to the following priorities:

 - Store an adequate supply for drinking water